newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/research-insurance-needs-home-contractor.md

 ### Common Types of Business Insurance

-- **Commercial general liability insurance:** In order to complete your registration with the Department of Consumer Affairs, you must show a certificate of insurance at a minimum amount of $500,000 per occurrence.
+- **Commercial general liability insurance:** In order to complete your registration with the Division of Consumer Affairs, you must show a certificate of insurance at a minimum amount of $500,000 per occurrence.
 - **Workers' compensation insurance:** Find a `workers' compensation insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation.
 - **Motor vehicle insurance:** If your company will own or use any vehicles, consider purchasing motor vehicle insurance.